 Bacopa Plant Info

-Growing Bacopa trailing annual is simple, with many uses in the sunny to part shade garden.
+Growing Bacopa (Sutera cordata) is simple, and it has many uses in the sunny to part shade garden.
 Bacopa plant info indicates that the small plant reaches no more than 6-12 inches in maturity.
 The low-growing specimen spreads vigorously to cascade over a wall or quickly cover bare spots under taller plants.

 The happy Bacopa trailing annual is often covered with tiny flowers from June through October.
 Flowers are in shades of white, pink, lavender, blue and even coral red.
 The cultivar ‘Giant Snowflake’ has larger, white flowers and reaches just 3 to 6 inches in height and is one of the original varieties of Bacopa trailing annual.